 2| Read & Examine.

-Read and reread the sacred text.
-You may choose to follow a devotional plan, choose to read a sacred text you've been curious to learn more about, or feel drawn to a specific text.
+You may choose to follow a devotional plan, choose to read a sacred text you've been curious to learn more about, or feel drawn to a specific segment of text.
 Read it.
 And re-read it.
-As you reread the text examine it.
-By asking yourself:
+As you read through the text examine it.
+You can take yourself through an examination of the text by asking yourself the following questions:

-What does this passage of sacred text reveal to me about the nature of God?
-The nature of human consciousness?
+What does this sacred text teach me about the nature of human consciousness?

 Who are the main characters within this text?
 What role do they play?
 What is the lesson in this story?